rbaheti/bookshelf/README.md

-# MyReads Project
+# Bookshelf Project

-In this project you will see 3 shelves or categories in which a particular book is.
+In this project, there are 3 shelves or categories in which a particular book can be added.
 The 3 shelves are:
 a.
 Currently reading
 b.
 Want to read
 c.
 Read